Java Trace SDK

 In certain situations it might be beneficial to transform SDK spans into a different type such as HTTP or RPC, to better represent the origin of these spans.
-This can be done by making use of the fields as defined in the Open Tracing Semantic Conventions.
-Conversions to the following types are possible:
+This can be done by adding conversion tags to the spans as described in the processing tags section of the best practices for custom tracing.

 SpanSupport.annotate(type, name, key, value) method.

-Instana will treat these fields the way automatic agent instrumentation works as soon as these fields are nested under the
+Instana will treat these tags the way automatic agent instrumentation works as soon as these fields are nested under the

 tags. key.
 So, for example, to set the